-Consequences of Being a US citizen living abroad not filing
+Consequences of being a US citizen living abroad not filing

 Why am I penalized because my father became a U.S. Citizen?

 He only became a U.S. Citizen because he thought it would speed up the process.
-Is there anything I can do?

 On August 6, 2002, the President signed into law the Child Status Protection Act (CSPA), Public Law 107-208, 116 Stat.
 927.

 In other words, this provision actually applies only to people from the Philippines at this point as in the rest of the world the priority date is years closer when the parent petitioner becomes a U.S. Citizen.

-Section 6 of the CSPA provides for the automatic transfer of preference categories when the parent of an unmarried son or daughter naturalizes,
+Section 6 of the CSPA provides for the automatic transfer of preference categories when the parent of an single son or daughter naturalizes,